<img alt="" src="https://secure.agile-company-365.com/798703.png" style="display:none;">

 Gresham provides a service that automates the entire process and takes the burden off your team's shoulders.
 It provides month-end data collection – from all your data sources, including extractions from pdf files – and delivery of data tailored to your firm's needs, as well as audit-ready pdf statements via secure file transfer protocol (SFTP).
 All your firm needs to do is store them in safekeeping should audit or client requests arise down the road.

 Rather than manually collecting data from websites and combing through numerous pdfs every month, you can align your team to do more value-added tasks worthy of their skills.
-With all the market, operational and regulatory complexity in the investment management industry today, collecting data is one of those crucial functions best outsourced to a cost-effective data expert.
+With all the market, operational, and regulatory complexity in the investment management industry today, collecting data is one of those crucial functions best outsourced to a cost-effective data expert.

 Jennifer McMackin is the senior vice president and lead for Data Services, an operations service that helps investment managers overcome the challenges of aggregating, validating and enriching data to drive multiple post-trade workflows.
 She also oversees Gresham's Managed Services, a scalable and cost-effective reconciliation service that helps firms simplify workflows, increase team productivity, and repurpose staff towards higher value.